Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "What kinda experience?"

-"Uh...well, they’ve got that nose, y’know?
+"Uh... well, they’ve got that nose, y’know?
 They like really strong flavors to contrast against that.
 I mean, I liked it, but…"

 "I’ve seen you slurp raw bone marrow right out of a Werne’s thighbone."